maratai/craftery/fiber_arts/fiber_arts_book_masterlist.md

 So very WIP.
 Note that some books in Korean and Japanese are not listed here.

 # Cross Stitch, Embroidery, Needlework
-- Dale Burdett. *LEarn to Design, Book One: 101 Alphabets*.
+- Dale Burdett. *Learn to Design, Book One: 101 Alphabets*.
 Cross-stitch.
 - Gary Clarke. *Embroidery Illusions*.
 - Abigail Patner Glassenberg. *Stuffed Animals: From Concept to Construction*.
 - Julia D. Gray. *Traditional Japanese Embroidery*.
 Sumptuous photos.